Skip to main content

 Can I use a different car seat with my travel system stroller?

 Usually yes, with a stroller-specific adaptor -- but verify before purchasing.
-Travel system strollers are designed to accept the bundled car seat without an adaptor, and most also accept other major brands via brand-specific adaptors sold separately (typically $25-$50 on Amazon).
+Travel system strollers are designed to accept the bundled car seat without an adaptor, and most also accept other major brands via brand-specific adaptors sold separately.
 Not every combination has an adaptor available.
 Check the stroller manufacturer's adaptor compatibility list for your specific car seat before assuming compatibility.
 The Chicco Bravo stroller, for example, accepts most major US infant car seats via Chicco's own adaptor range.

 ---

 The Chicco Bravo LE ClearTex -- for most new parents, the choice is clear.
-At around $360 it covers everything a first-time buyer needs: a complete system from day one, a car seat that clicks in without adaptors, GREENGUARD Gold materials for a newborn, and a stroller that handles daily pavement use reliably.
+It covers everything a first-time buyer needs: a complete system from day one, a car seat that clicks in without adaptors, GREENGUARD Gold materials for a newborn, and a stroller that handles daily pavement use reliably.
 It is not the cheapest option and not the most premium, but it is the most complete value in this guide for the most common use case.

 Get the Chicco Bravo LE ClearTex on Amazon ->

-If installation safety is the primary concern: the Britax Willow Brook S+ at around $700.
+If installation safety is the primary concern: the Britax Willow Brook S+.
 ClickTight is the best installation confirmation mechanism available in a US infant car seat.
 The price is the car seat's safety engineering, not the stroller.

-For city and taxi parents: the Doona+ at around $700.
+For city and taxi parents: the Doona+.
 If you regularly take taxis or rideshares with a baby and want one item rather than two, nothing else does what the Doona+ does.
+Not sure a travel system is even the right format for you?
+Our guide on whether you need a travel system settles it before you spend.

 Frequently Asked Questions